The Iconic Dogs of London - Exhibition

 Horse Guards Parade Bow

 Some moments you can plan, and others arrive as a gift.
 Wandering through Whitehall and Westminster, I had a vision for this portrait: to show the grand scale of Horse Guards Parade and the sense of occasion it always seems to inspire.
-But it was Rafa the gentle standard poodle who stole the scene.
+Rafa, the gentle standard poodle, naturally stole the scene.
 In the middle of it all, he stretched into a perfect bow.
-Unhurried, effortlessly elegant, perfectly Rafa, all held it long enough for me to catch my breath and press the shutter.
-That spontaneous grace became the heart of the piece.
+Unhurried, effortlessly elegant, perfectly Rafa, he held the pose long enough for me to catch my breath and press the shutter.
+That spontaneous grace became the heart of the masterpiece.

-The FLUX Exhibition runs from 17–20 July in London and is proudly dog-friendly, a perfect outing for art lovers and devoted dog people alike.
-If you’d like to experience the series in person, I would be delighted to walk you through each piece and share the stories behind the work.
+The FLUX Exhibition runs from 17–20 July 2025 in Marylebone, Central London, and is proudly dog-friendly—making it a perfect outing for art lovers and devoted dog people alike.
+If you’d like to experience my Iconic Dogs of London series in person, I’d be delighted to walk you through each masterpiece and share the stories behind the artwork on display.

 Next